-Everything about “Silent Night,” which closed recently at the Long Center, revealed what is absolutely right about the reinvented Austin Opera.
+Everything about “Silent Night,” which closed Sunday at the Long Center, revealed what is absolutely right about the reinvented Austin Opera.

 As soon as the middle curtain opened on the three-tier platforms that held Scottish, French and German troops for this deeply affecting World War I drama, the viewer knew that the full power of opera as theater, not just as music, was in play.

 Here’s how the impressions rolled out for me in this retelling of the Christmas 1914 truce on the Western Front.

 • Bring out the bodies.
 Even before the main characters crystallized, the performers interacted naturally, sculpturally, kinetically under production stage director Tomer Zvulun and stage director Conor Hanratty.
 They continued to do so from the initial, intense, wide-angle battle scene to the most tender and intimate interactions.

 • Light is power.
 The lighting, credited in the printed program to two designers, took off where set and projection designer Erhard Rom’s imperative scenery left off.
 Back-lighting, side-lighting, spackled-lighting, finely focused personal lighting — all were used for maximum power of revelation.

 • Space as meaning.
 The three stacked tiers, which stood for bunkers as well as for the field below, guided us through the complicated relationships among the three sets of soldiers.
 The moments when the story left the field were deftly guided by the elegant projections.